 The L. Ron Hubbard Theatre Will Present a Pre-Halloween Performance with “Unknown” Story

-The L. Ron Hubbard East Coast Theatre August 2019 performance, The Professor was a Thief, at the Scientology Information Center.
-Their next performance of the Hubbard's fantasy story Danger in the Dark will be on October 25th, at 6:30pm in the same Center.

-CLEARWATER, FLORIDA, US, October 10, 2019 /EINPresswire.com/ -- The L. Ron Hubbard East Coast Theatre will deliver an old-time radio-style performance of the fantasy story, Danger in the Dark, at the Scientology Information Center in downtown Clearwater, on Friday, October 25th at 6:30 pm.
+/EIN News/ -- CLEARWATER, Fla., Oct.
+10, 2019 (GLOBE NEWSWIRE) -- The L. Ron Hubbard East Coast Theatre will deliver an old-time radio-style performance of the fantasy story, Danger in the Dark, at the Scientology Information Center in downtown Clearwater, on Friday, October 25th at 6:30 pm.
 There is no cost to attend and light refreshments will be served.
 All are welcome.

 “These performances are one of my favorite things to do,” said Francine, a regular guest.
 “I feel like I am back in the 40’s.”